guyrotem/google-translate-server/README.md

 `npm run simulation`
 In this mode, no requests will be sent to Google, but it uses the same "production" code to extract the TKK and send queries (useful for IT tests).
 It currently only supports the queries "dog" and "cat", in French, Spanish, German and Hebrew, but you may modify the data file for more :).

-## Sample client using this API

-See [google-translate-client](https://github.com/guyrotem/google-translate-client/) project for a working example of a FE project using this API (translating into multiple languages simultanously!)

 ## ¡¿ Why do I need a proxy ?!